Fastlane-LLC/xpayoff-docs/source/index.html.md

 Welcome to the LossExpress xPayoff API!
 You can utilize this API to get pertinent information regarding a consumer's vehicle loan.

 # Updates

+**2023-06-16**

+New [Payments](#payments) feature.
+This includes a new order type added that gives ability to Send Payment via ACH or Check.
+To access this, your company must have permissions enabled and completed the required setup on the developer portal.

 **2023-05-23**